stan-hua/CytoImageNet/README.md

 > To create a fair comparison with ImageNet, we extract image features in 4 different methods:
 > 1. **concatenation** and **normalization**
 >    * normalize each channel filling in [0,1] with the 0.1th and 99.9th percentile pixel intensity
->    * extract features from each channel and concatenate
+>    * extract features from each channel and concatenate, resulting in 1280 x (n channels) features
 > 2. **concatenation** and no normalization
->    * extract features from each channel and concatenate
+>    * extract features from each channel and concatenate, resulting in 1280 x (n channels) features
 > 3. **merge** and **normalization**
->    * extract features from each channel and concatenate
+>    * normalize each channel filling in [0,1] with the 0.1th and 99.9th percentile pixel intensity
+>    * merge channel images into 1 grayscale image then extract features, resulting in 1280 features
 > 4. **merge** and no normalization
->    * extract features from each channel and concatenate
+>    * merge channel images into 1 grayscale image then extract features, resulting in 1280 features

 **RELEVANT CODE**: [`model_evaluation.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/model_evaluation.py)